Schobbish/projector/README.md

 # projector
-The whole point of this repository is to provide a redirect from https://projector.schobbish.com to https://clock.schobbish.com.
+The only point of this repository is to provide a redirect from https://projector.schobbish.com to https://clock.schobbish.com.